Louharm/PintHouse/README.md

 # PintHouse
-Project for "Développement avancé d'application web" Benjamin Delaive and Louise Harmand Piérard
+##Project for "Développement avancé d'application web"
+###By Benjamin Delaive and Louise Harmand Piérard
+For initialisation of the database, we have to execute the both files everytime.